ChezyName/portfollio/README.md

 Whilst working on different projects throughout your life, you might want/need a place to place information about yourself in a clean organized place that looks nice and most importantly, **FREE & OPEN SOURCE!** Here is the solution to your problemo, and I'll teach you how to use it!

 # Download & Setup
 First [download](https://github.com/ChezyName/portfollio) the source code.
-Then you will need to change the **.env** file, **THIS IS IMPORTIANT** because if you don't you won't be able to change your name or EmailJS properties.
+Then you will need to change the **.env** file, **THIS IS IMPORTANT** because if you don't you won't be able to change your name or EmailJS properties.

 ## Basic Usage and Changing The ENV:
 The basic usage of this template is changing the name, Github dev link & EmailJS config inside the **.env** file.